 - Incoterms published by the International Chamber of Commerce provide guidance on FOB and other trade terms

-Origin and Context of Fob
+Origin and Context of FOB

 The term FOB has its origins in marine transport and is primarily applied to shipments being sent by sea or waterway.
 Historically, FOB shipping was meant to protect the interests of both buyers and sellers in international trade by clearly defining when responsibility for goods transferred between parties.
 Today, FOB is one of the most widely used Incoterms across various modes of transportation, helping to streamline global trade operations and preventing misunderstandings between buyers and sellers.

-Related Terms to Fob
+Related Terms to FOB

 - Car key fob: In a different context, a fob also refers to an object attached to a key chain or key ring, often used in reference to car key fobs.
 These devices are small electronic security systems designed to remotely control the functions of a car, such as locking and unlocking doors or starting the engine.